 Foods to watch...

-Avocados are full of fat - it may be the healthy, unsaturated variety but, sadly, the body doesn't differentiate between good and bad fats when it comes to your hips or waist.
-Just 1 heaped tablespoon of guacamole contains around 120 calories.
-Add a handful of tortilla chips and it's easy to consume the equivalent of a full-blown meal in just a few minutes.
+Avocados are high in fat – it may be the healthy, unsaturated variety but, sadly, the body doesn't differentiate between good and bad fats when it comes to the total calories consumed.
+Portion size is key – 1 heaped tablespoon of guacamole contains around 52 calories.
+Swap salty tortilla chips for vegetable batons for a healthier option.

 Crisps, tortilla chips and prawn crackers

 It's hard to say no once you've started on these moreish snacks – how many people can stop at just one handful?
-The problem with high-fat foods is that they don't send the same 'I'm full' signals to the brain as fibre-rich foods.
-Don't try to kid yourself that trendy vegetables crisps are a healthier option - they're not!
-These options also tend to be high in salt which can disrupt your sleep and leave you feeling bloated the next day.
+The problem with these carb-rich foods is that they don't send the same 'I'm full' signals to the brain as fibre-rich options.
+Don't be convinced that vegetable crisps are a healthy alternative – they're still fried and salted.
+These snacks tend to be high in salt, which can disrupt your sleep and leave you feeling bloated the next day.

-Better for you than crisps, but still high-fat, so proceed with caution. a small handful (25g) of salted peanuts contains 150 calories.
+They're better for you than crisps but still high in fat, so watch portion sizes carefully.
+A small handful (25g) of salted peanuts contains 150 calories.
 Your best options are pistachios, almonds and hazelnuts.

 - Cheese straws, choose breadsticks